LucasKuhn/notes/phase2/sinatra.md

 The HTTP Client send the request to server and the server sends a response back.

 # SINATRA
-It is a DSL (Domain Specific Language)
+It is a DSL (Domain Specific Language) for quickly creating web applications.
+It acts as the SERVER, recieves and handles requests.
 OBS: It will route from the top-down

 ## CONFIGURATIONS